Mark Kennedy (footballer, born 1976): International career

 Kennedy has 34 caps for the Republic of Ireland, scoring four times.
 He made his international debut on 6 September 1995 in a 3–1 defeat in Austria, but never established himself as a regular player over seven years involved with the national side.
 During this time, Ireland did not play in the final tournaments of the World Cup or the European Championship.
-While on international duty, Kennedy was arrested in Dublin with teammate Phil Babb in August 2000 for public order offences and causing criminal damage to an off duty Garda officers car.
-This effectively ended his International career.
+While on international duty, Kennedy was arrested in Dublin with teammate Phil Babb in August 2000 for public order offences and causing criminal damage to an off duty Garda officer's car.
+This effectively ended his international career.
 Kennedy's final game for Ireland was a friendly in February 2002: he missed the 2002 FIFA World Cup Finals because of injury.

 Managerial career

 Following his retirement from playing, Kennedy began coaching with the Ipswich Town academy in 2012.
 He was appointed as the club's under-21's head coach in 2012.
 He managed the Ipswich under-21 side from 2012 to 2016 before leaving to take up a position coaching in Manchester City's academy.
 Kennedy was a coach with Manchester City from 2016 to 2018, before being released as part of a restructuring process within Manchester City's academy.
 He also spent time coaching with Wolves' under-23 side in 2019.

 In January 2020, Kennedy was appointed head coach at Macclesfield Town, He took charge of his first match in senior management away to Colchester United on 18 January.
 Kennedy managed just 12 first-team games in a COVID-19 pandemic-shortened season, resigning on 12 August 2020 after rejecting the offer of a new contract following the club's relegation to the National League as a result of a points deduction for financial issues.

 In December 2020, Kennedy returned to the Ipswich Town academy to shadow the club's head of coaching and player development Bryan Klug in his role to gain more coaching experience.

 He was appointed assistant to head coach Lee Bowyer at Championship club Birmingham City in June 2021, and left on 12 May 2022.

 The same day, he was appointed the head coach of EFL League One club Lincoln City on a four-year contract.
-His first game in charge was a 1-1 draw at home to Exeter City on the opening day of the 2022-23 season.
+His first game in charge was a 1–1 draw at home to Exeter City on the opening day of the 2022–23 season.

+On 18 October 2023, he was dismissed by Lincoln City along with assistant manager Danny Butterfield.

+On May 29 2024 Kennedy was announced as the new head coach of Swindon Town on a 2-year contract.
+After five months in charge, on 25 October he was sacked by a late night phone call.